nabby27/main-fns/.github/HOW_TO_DEVELOP.md

 ## Introduction

 This project is built with docker-compose and make.
 You can run the commands directly with npm but **it is highly recommended to use make with docker-compose** because you make sure to run it with the same version.
-Make raises the container with docker-compose, executes the task and removes the container, in this way the local machine is clean once you execute the commands.
+Make raises the container with docker-compose, executes the task and removes the container, in this way the local machine is clean once you execute the commands, you can check the [Makefile](../Makefile) file to see what commands you can run.

 ## Example commands